jxxcarlson/elm-currency/README.md

-# A Currency Model
+# Money

-A new model for currency with named currencies that can be either fiat or complementary, and which have issue and expiration times.
+A new model for money with named currencies that can be either fiat or complementary, and which have issue and expiration times.
 The latter may be finite or infinite.